prebid/prebid-server-java/docs/config.md

 which supports properties files, YAML files, environment variables and command-line arguments for setting config values.

 As a general rule, Prebid Server will immediately fails on startup if any of required properties is missing or invalid.
-The exception is IndexExchange and Facebook bidders configuration will inform you during starting in logs in case of invalid configuration.

 The next sections describes how to set up project configuration.